lillazollei/pediatric-medical-images/README.md

 # Pediatric Medical Imaging Datasets
 I am keeping track of publicly available pediatric/fetal brain MRI imaging datasets to help researchers and students utilize them for meaningful projects.

-Please note that these sets are ordered based on ascending age and that this page is meant to be continuously updated over time as new sets arise :)
+Please note that these sets are ordered based on ascending starting age and that this page is meant to be continuously updated over time as new sets arise :)

 Please do not hesitate to reach out for any feedback or questions!